How Much is Home Insurance in Canada? (2022)

 - Liability protects a policyholder from injury to other people or damage to their property.

-Most basic policies will cover only the risks to your home and contents named in the policy.
+Most basic policies will cover only the risks to your home and the contents named in the policy.
 These policies may also be referred to as a standard or a named perils policy.

 Broad policies cover most risks to one’s home, but only named contents.